tamlangkk/infinite-ajax-scroll/doc/getting-started.md

 // Add a loader image which is displayed during loading ias.extension(new IASSpinnerExtension());

-// Add a link after page 2 which has to be clicked to load the next page ias.extension(new IASTriggerExtension({offset: 2}));
+ias.extension(new IASTriggerExtension({offset: 2}));

 // Add a text when there are no more pages left to load